rogererens/luos-documentation/installation_guide/linux.md

 ## Linux installation guide

-Currently this is a replicate of the [macOS installation guide](./macOS.md).
+Currently this is a replicate of the [Mac OS installation guide](./macOS.md).
 Only step 5, the installation of the cross-compilation toolchain, differs.

 For now, it all starts by opening a terminal.